 C-DAC had collaborated with a chip manufacturing company NVIDIA and a French IT firm, Atos, while developing this supercomputer.
 The supercomputer is built on NVIDIA’s DGX Superpod architecture that contains forty-two NVIDIA DGX A100 systems.
 PARAM Siddhi-AI is built to provide assistance in many fields, including deep learning, virtual reality, visual learning, and graphics visualization.

-Pratyush is one of the fastest supercomputers in India developed by the Indian Institute of Tropical Meteorology (IITM) Pune in 2018.
+Pratyush is one of the fastest supercomputers in India, developed by the Indian Institute of Tropical Meteorology (IITM) Pune in 2018.
 The government sanctioned ₹400 crores to build a new supercomputer with ten petaflops of computing capacity under the guidance of Suryachandra Rao in the year 2017.
 This high-end supercomputer is a Cray-XC40 liquid-cooled system that has nodes running Intel Xeon Broadwell E5-2695 processors.
-It has a whopping system memory of 414 Terabytes and has a peak performance of 6.8 petaflops.
+It has a whopping system memory of 414 Terabytes and a peak performance of 6.8 petaflops.
 The primary function of this supercomputer is to predict monsoons and their severity accurately.

 Pratyush is the world’s fourth-fastest supercomputer deployed for climate and weather research.
 Pratyush has recently become India’s second supercomputer to get listed on the top 100 of the list of the world’s top 500 supercomputers by securing the 78th position.
 The machine is currently being used by two government bodies which include IITM Pune and National Center for Medium Range Weather Forecasting (NCMRWF), Noida.